TheEmerald001/kazi-mashinani/README.md

 1. Install TailwindCSS
     `npm install -D tailwindcss`
 1. Run the index.html file using live-server
-1. Checkout the feature by accessing the development from the local host
+1. Checkout app features by accessing the development version from the local host as run in your browser.

 Alternatively, you can interact with application via this [live-deployed-link]()

 ### Bugs and Known Issues
 * none at the moment
+* should they occur,
+* list them here

 ### Develper contact

 [phone]() •  [email]() •  [GitHub]()

 ---

 This project is licensed under the [MIT License](https://github.com/)

+---

-Copyright ©2022 Steve Austin
+#### Copyright *©2022 Steve Austin*